 - mental health conditions are found in almost 1 in 5 families with dependent children.

 - the prevalence of in-patient admission rates for mental health disorders (0 to 17 year olds) has been increasing year on year since 2012.

 Those living with mental health conditions are less likely to reach their full academic potential; more likely to drop out of education, employment or training; and more likely to become known to the youth justice system.

 - identify effective, evidence based practice, offering targeted interventions to those schools where exclusions and unauthorised absences are highest, drawing together the work of our EEF Research School, the EEF toolkit and local efforts

 - introduce ways to promote wellbeing and resilience of learners in the classroom

 - offer mental health first aid training to all secondary schools in Stoke-on-Trent and, depending on impact, make this available to primary schools

-- implement the Mental Health Service and Schools Link programme in up to 60 primary and secondary schools, colleges and alternative education settings, with engagement from key CAMHS providers, NHS and the third sector
+- implement the Mental Health Service and Schools Link programme in up to 60 primary and secondary schools, colleges and alternative education settings

 - learn from pilot work undertaken by Stoke Association of School College and Academy Leaders (SASCAL) through 4 key projects, aimed at building pupil resilience and good mental health.